eoscostarica/guide.eoscostarica.io/docs/eos-learn/ricardian-contracts.md

 title: What are Ricardian Contracts ?
 sidebar_label: Ricardian Contracts
 description: Definition and explanation of Ricardian Contracts.
-keywords: [ Ricardian Contracts, What is a Ricardian Contract, How work a Ricardian Contract, How Create a Ricardian Contract, How Create a Ricardian Contract, Ricardian Contract Blockchain, EOS, EOS Costa Rica]
+keywords: [ Ricardian Contracts, React Component for Ricardian Contract, EOSIO Ricardian Contract, Ricardian Contract as HTML, Blockchain, EOSIO, EOS Costa Rica]
 ---

 ## What are Ricardian Contracts?